wovo/hwlib/include/readme.md

 This directory contains the hwlib sources (.hpp and .cpp files).

-note: hwlib-arduino-due-system-sam3xa.inc is (c) atmel, under asf license.
+note: hwlib-arduino-due-system-sam3xa.inc is (c) atmel, asf license.